patrickbwarren/transam-triton/README.md

 This is designed to be able to handle raw machine code, 8080 op-code mnemonics, labels and cross references, ASCII characters, and ASCII text.
 A `.tri` file is an ASCII-encoded text file consisting of a stream of tokens separated by white space characters, commas, semicolons, and/or newlines.
 Other files can be included by using an `include <file>` directive, which is nestable to a certain level.
-For examples see above.
+For examples see `galaxian.tri` and `invaders.tri`, which just provide tape headers for the raw data files.

 The token stream comprises:

 Raw machine code is written using hexadecimal tokens in the range `00` to `FF`.

 Decimal numbers are preceded by `%` but the range is limited to 0-255 to represent a single byte.

 An individual ASCII character is written as `'x'` where x is 0-9, A-Z etc, and is replaced by the corresponding ASCII byte code.

 The 8080 op-code mnemonics follow the standard naming scheme with the exception of 'Call subroutine if carry flip-flop = logic 1' for which the mnemonic `CCC` is used to avoid a clash with hexadecimal token `CC`.
 These are all replaced by the corresponding byte code.

 An ASCII text string is designated by `"..."`, and is interpreted to the corresponding sequence of ASCII byte codes.

 Repeated tokens can be specified by a repeat count followed by `*`, thus for example `64*OD` generates 64 ASCII carriage return markers (see tape header below).

 Comments can be included at any point: they are delimited by `#...#` and can span multiple lines.

 Variables can be defined at any time with the syntax `VAR=<val>` where the value is represented a 16-bit word.
 These can be used for example